 Unlike some cities, Pipestone isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Pipestone are a mix of both white- and blue-collar jobs.
 Overall, Pipestone is a city of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Pipestone who work in sales jobs (14.15%), office and administrative support (10.72%), and food service (6.46%).

-The education level of Pipestone citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.11% of adults 25 and older in Pipestone have a college degree.
+In terms of college education, Pipestone is nearly on par with the US average for all cities of 21.84%: 19.11% of adults 25 and older in Pipestone have a bachelor's degree or advanced degree.

 The per capita income in Pipestone in 2010 was $24,636, which is middle income relative to Minnesota and the nation.
 This equates to an annual income of $98,544 for a family of four.
 However, Pipestone contains both very wealthy and poor people as well.